Money Talks (1997 film): Box office

 The film debuted at No. 2 behind G.I.
 Jane, grossing $10.6 million at the box office.
 In its second weekend, Money Talks held the number-two spot with $9.4 million.
 It went on to gross $48.4 million worldwide.

 Critical response

-On Rotten Tomatoes the film has an approval rating of 16% based on reviews from 19 critics, with an average rating of 4.03/10.
+On Rotten Tomatoes, the film has an approval rating of 19% based on reviews from 21 critics.
 Audiences surveyed by CinemaScore gave the film an average grade "A" on scale of A+ to F.

 Roger Ebert of the Chicago Sun-Times gave the film 3 out of 4 stars, and praised the performance of Chris Tucker: "Tucker, like [Jim] Carrey, comes on as obnoxious and irritating at first, and then you see the smile and the intelligence underneath, and he begins to grow on you".
 Owen Glieberman of Entertainment Weekly gave the film a C+ grade writing "Money Talks has been slapped together with all the flair and wit of a bad Damon Wayans comedy.
 Tucker is teamed with Charlie Sheen as a hapless TV reporter, and these two look very glum together.
 Yet there's joy amid the tedium".